Asking Fast Radio Bursts for More than Reionization History: Introduction

 \section{Introduction}

-According to the current understanding of cosmology, our universe transitioned from being a highly cold-neutral phase in the past to almost hot-ionized phase at present.
-This is supposed to be a result of UV radiations from the very first objects that formed in the universe photoionizing the intergalactic medium (IGM) \citep[see e.g.,][]{Loeb_2001, Zaroubi_2013, Pritchard_2012}.
-This window of transition is termed as the Epoch of Reionization (EoR).
-The study of the EoR is crucial for answering several questions regarding the emergence of the first sources, their properties and impact on the IGM, evolution to present day structures, the exact timeline of this epoch, etc. Despite our efforts in the last few decades, our understanding of the EoR remains limited \citep[see e.g.,][]{Shaw_review}.
+According to the current understanding of cosmology, our universe transitioned from being a highly cold-neutral phase in the past to an almost hot-ionized phase at present.
+This is supposed to be a result of UV radiation from the very first objects that formed in the universe photoionizing the intergalactic medium (IGM) \citep[see e.g.,][]{Loeb_2001, Pritchard_2012, Zaroubi_2013}.
+This window of transition is termed the Epoch of Reionization (EoR).
+The study of the EoR is crucial for answering several questions regarding the emergence of the first sources, their properties, and impact on the IGM, evolution to present-day structures, the exact timeline of this epoch, etc. Despite our efforts in the last few decades, our understanding of the EoR remains limited \citep[see, e.g.,][]{Shaw_review}.